 - What we do to love and help people who experience homelessness flows out of our lives.
-We do this because we are Christians. - The mission of The Timothy House is to provide a safe, clean, stable, home-like place for people to stay temporarily while they identify, own and work on the issues that led them to experience homelessness.
+We do this because we are Christians. - The mission of The Timothy House is to provide a safe, clean, stable, home-like place for people to stay temporarily while they identify, own, and work on the issues that led them to experience homelessness.
 We do not allow anyone to stay at the Timothy House if they use any alcohol or non-prescribed medication or if they act in a way that creates a danger or risk to others. - We don't publish our address.
 We only accept people for shelter who call us first and then complete a face-to-face interview.
-If someone does come to the door for shelter, we will usually offer them 50 cents and send them to a payphone, however, many people who come to the door have cell phones.
+If someone does come to the door for shelter, we will usually give them directions to a public phone and offer them enough money to make a phone call if they don't have a cell phone.
+Many people who come to the door these days have cell phones.
 We ask them to take a walk out of the neighborhood to call us.
 We are not asking you to let them use your phone.
 Your safety is a priority.
 We may not work with people if we discover they have been inconsiderate or rude to any of our neighbors. - We take the fact that you live here all year very seriously.
-Since we are allowing 120-150 adults and children to stay in the Timothy House each year, we feel a strong commitment to respect our neighbors and our neighborhood.
+Since we are allowing 100-150 adults and children to stay in the Timothy House each year, we feel a strong commitment to respect our neighbors and our neighborhood.
 Therefore, we instruct our residents not to loiter in the neighborhood.
 As a condition of their stay with us and in sensitivity to you, we require our residents to either be on our property or out of the neighborhood.
 In other words, they may not "hang out" on other properties in the neighborhood during the time they are staying with us.
-Violating this rule can affect someone's stay with us.
+This has been our practice since 1984 when we first began providing shelter in this neighborhood.
+Violating this rule may affect someone's stay with us.
 In addition, we request that our residents do not visit you at your house.
 If you would like to visit with anyone staying at the Timothy House, please visit them there.